Augustinus1/DSA-Group-project/README.md

-Phonebook Application Using Linked List
+Phonebook Application

 Project Overview

 This project is a simple Phonebook Application implemented using a Linked List data structure.
 The application allows users to insert, search, display, delete, and update contacts.
 It also includes an optional feature to sort contacts by name.

-The project simulates the core functionalities of a phonebook, demonstrating how linked lists can be used to efficiently manage and manipulate data.
+The project simulates the core functionalities of a phonebook, demonstrating how Arrays can be used to efficiently manage and manipulate data.

 Features